ParaMilitary 2 G-10 Plain Edge

 Tenacious G-10 Combination Edge Blade

 Utilizing the Spyderco metals, attention to detail and unique design, the Tenacious G-10 Combination Edge Blade gives you a half-serrated edge for those instances that call for it, while also retaining the plain edge for clean slices.
 As always, their bolt-together, lock-down hilt perfectly cases your blade while reducing the overall length down to just over 3”, much like the tenacious plain edge model.
 Durable, signature power that you can’t get anywhere else—that’s basically how we sum up Spyderco’s collection.
+Don’t forget to also check our guide to the best boot knives on the market today.

 - Weight4.8 ounces